 Taking a break before the next col

 After the next mountain we were out of water again.
-Bram had read somewhere that another cyclist had got his water from the taps at graveyards.
-He went to check one out.
+Bram had read somewhere that another cyclist had gotten his water from the taps at graveyards, so he went to check one out.

 Bram in search for water at a graveyard

 There was no water at the graveyard.
 We would need to find some fast because it was super hot.
-The next village also didn't have store.
+The next village also didn't have a store.
 A local barber allowed us to fill our bottles.
-France has just as many barbers as bakers it seemed.
-After a very steep climb about 1 km long and with a 10% incline we reached the village of Puymirol were we found a store.
+France had just as many barbers as bakers, it seemed.
+After a very steep climb about 1 km long and with a 10% incline, we reached the village of Puymirol where we found a store.
 Bram wanted to eat on an empty terrace belonging to a bar.
-I didn't, because we would likely be sent away by the owners.
+I didn't because the owners would likely send us away.
 When we sat down it took only two minutes before someone arrived, he didn't even ask if we wanted anything to drink.
 He just stood there silently.
 Luckily, we found a bench 20 meters away.

 Lunch in Puymirol

 This time we stayed at a camping municipal, which are very simple.
-There was no front desk, instead we had to register in town hall.
-Of course that was closed already.
-We just pitched our tents somewhere and went for a drink in a local bar.
-It was only 22:00 but we were the last people there.
+There was no front desk.
+Instead, we had to register in the town hall.
+Of course, that was closed already.
+We simply pitched our tents somewhere and went for a drink in a local bar.
+It was only 22:00, but we were the last people there.